-The line from 15 to 14 is picked near the X shown at left.
+The line is picked.
 Because the picked position is sufficiently distant from the corner point, the program recognizes that a line has been selected and "Line Details" options appear.
-If the line is extended, it will extend from point 15 based on the next measured point.
+If the line is extended, it will extend from point based on the next measured point.
 If the line is deleted, it will be erased.
 Codes, status and layers can be changed.
-If the goal is to start a new line from the nearest endpoint (14) to the next measured position, then the "New Line" option would be selected.
+If the goal is to start a new line from the nearest endpoint to the next measured position, then the "New Line" option would be selected.
 The new line could be a fence line in a completely new layer, as shown below: